-Saccharin is an artificial or non-nutritive sweetener.
+Saccharin is a non-nutritive or artificial sweetener.

 However, it can have an unpleasant, bitter aftertaste.
 This is why saccharin is often mixed with other low or zero-calorie sweeteners.

-It was then classified as "possibly cancerous to humans."
-Yet further research discovered that the cancer development in rats was not relevant to humans.
+It was then classified as possibly cancerous to humans.
+Yet, further research discovered that the cancer development in rats was not relevant to humans.

-Bottom Line: Observational studies in humans have found no evidence that saccharin causes cancer or any harm to human health.
+Summary Observational studies in humans have found no evidence that saccharin causes cancer or any harm to human health.

-Saccharin is found in a wide variety of "diet foods" and drinks.
+Saccharin is found in a wide variety of diet foods and drinks.
 It's also used as a table sweetener.

 Another common source of saccharin is artificially sweetened drinks, but the FDA restricts this amount to no more than 12 mg per fluid ounce.